Do you know who Chandler Bolt is?

 You know where it happens all the time?
 Online.

-When you sign up for their affiliate program, you can generate a special link for every single product page they have.
+When you sign up for their affiliate program, you can generate a special link for every single product page that they have.

 Over the last 7 years, Pat has built the best resource online about affiliate marketing.
 Some great starting points are: